-Microsoft retires Basic Authentication for Exchange Online October 1, 2022.
+Microsoft set October 1, 2022 as the deadline to retire Basic Authentication for Exchange.
 We recommend switching to Modern Authentication.

 The AskCody Platform is built as a Microsoft EWS Application, meaning that the AskCody Platform uses Microsoft’s API to integrate with a customer’s Exchange Server or Exchange Online tenant.